Soumodeep-Ganguly/guess-the-word/README.md

 - Next.js (v15.1.4): A React framework for building the application.
 - Tailwind CSS: A utility-first CSS framework for styling the app.
 - OpenAI API: Used to generate random words and provide hints for the game.
+- Framer Motion: For animations to make the game feel more interactive.

 ## Installation